fivetran/dbt_fivetran_log/README.md

 * Create a history of measured monthly active rows (MAR), credit consumption, and the relationship between the two
 * Enhance the connector table with sync metrics and relevant alert messages
 * Enhance the transformation table with run metrics

-Note: this package is built to be compatible with BigQuery, Redshift, and Snowflake.
-// todo: still need to test some cross-db combining

 ## Models